 St. Agatha’s favored religious Renaissance art as a model for instruction.
 Three sisters from the school were sent to Munich and Florence by Mother Seraphine to sharpen their skills.
 Archbishop John Ireland supported furthering their education and sent letters of introduction with them to facilitate their travels.
 While abroad between 1908 and 1910, sisters Marie-Teresa, Anysia, and Sophia replicated more than 300 paintings to send back to St. Agatha’s.
 These replicas served as an important and early contribution to art education in St. Paul and Minneapolis.
 School groups from all over the Twin Cities converged on St. Agatha’s to study the paintings.
 The copies also served as a source of revenue for the school; the area’s wealthy residents often commissioned reproductions of famous Renaissance art from the sisters.

-The revenue from St. Agatha’s rarely went back to the sisters.
+Revenue from St. Agatha’s rarely went back to the sisters.
 Instead, they chose to reinvest the income into the development of educational and health care facilities throughout the state.
 The Sisters of St. Joseph directed funds toward established institutions like St. Joseph’s Academy and St. Joseph’s Hospital in St. Paul.
 St. Mary’s Hospital in Minneapolis, the College of St. Catherine, and thirty-seven parochial schools across southern Minnesota also received partial funding from St. Agatha’s.

 Enrollment at St. Agatha’s and nearby parochial schools started to decline as people moved further from downtown in the 1930s.
 By the 1940s, most schools offered their own art and music courses.
 After nearly eight decades as the premier school of art and music in the Twin Cities, St. Agatha’s Conservatory of Music and Art closed in 1962.